hcarnes/hcarnes.github.io/_posts/2019-2-17-javascript-for-loop.markdown

 ---
 layout: post
-title:      "JavaScript for loop: a closer look"
+title:      "JavaScript for loop: A Closer Look"
 date:       2019-2-17 00:08:15 -0500
 permalink:  javascript_for_loop
 ---